flatironinstitute/CryoLike/docs/source/examples/run_likelihood.rst

 parameters.

 The :py:func:`run_likelihood() <cryolike.run_likelihood.run_likelihood>`
-function computes the likelihood of observing the given cryo-EM images, assuming the stated underlying 3D structure.
-The 3D structure is represented as a set of 2D template images, observed from different viewing angles.
+function computes the likelihood of observing the cryo-EM images given a set of 3D structures or maps.
+The 3D structure is
+represented as a set of 2D template images, observed from different viewing angles, for example, created in in :doc:`/example/make_templates_from_inputs_example`.

 ..
 The following parameters are required: